 Five out of New York City’s 150 statues of historic figures depict women: She Built NYC has a goal to increase that ratio to 50%.

-The inaugural group of She Built NYC statues was selected through an open call that drew over 2,000 nominations from the public.
+The first group of She Built NYC statues was selected through an open call that drew over 2,000 nominations from the public.
 They will be installed throughout the city’s five boroughs:

 - Rep. Shirley Chisholm (Brooklyn)